Header logo and text: Yellow. Purple. Silver. What about intersex seniors?

 Special care needs (*trigger-warning*)

 Up to the 1990’s several of the common medical interventions on intersex persons were extremely harmful, including the partial or complete amputation of the clitoris/phallus.
 These mutilations and other unconsented medical interventions have severely negative long-term effects on the well-being and on both the physical and mental health of the individual.
-In a context of elderly care facilities, these specific issues need to be known by care personal when working with intersex seniors.
+In a context of elderly care facilities, these specific issues need to be known by care personnel when working with intersex seniors.

 “Professionals need to be trained across the board to deal sensitively and expertly with the bodies of trans* and intersex people.
 Because their own bodies do not conform to societal expectations, trans* and inter* persons develop a fear of being treated as “spectacular special creations” (interviews).
 Therefore, it is important that nurses have developed concrete ideas about the broad diversity of human bodies and professional ways of dealing with non-normative bodies.”